timbook/krr/README.md

 Example Use of *krr*
 --------------------

-Let us simulation some data:
+Let us simulate some data:
 ```r
   set.seed(1234)
   n <- 100